William J. Eccles: Revisionist approach and critique of Francis Parkman

+Conflict between colonial policy and fur trade expansion

-Instead of the anglo-centric view which he considered Parkman espoused, Eccles argued that the formative value of New France was the 17th century French nobility, which emphasised the hiererarchy of the seigneurial class and the value of the military establishment.
+Instead of the anglocentric view, which he considered to be espoused by Parkman, Eccles argued that the formative value of New France was the 17th-century French nobility, which emphasised the hierarchy of the seigneurial class and the value of the military establishment.
 He also developed the thesis that there was an inherent tension between the colonial policy of the French government, and the economic realities of the fur trade.
-Eccles argued that the French government wanted to develop a "compact colony", of settlers farmers and minor industries, based on the St Lawrence river.
-This was the vision of Jean-Baptiste Colbert, the chief minister to Louis XIV from 1661 to 1683.
-He discouraged attempts to build elaborate fur-trading chains to the Great Lakes and the Ohio country, which he considered would over-extend the resources of the colony, and the ability of France to defend it.
+Eccles argued that the French government wanted to develop a "compact colony", of settlers farmers and minor industries, based on the Saint Lawrence River, which was the vision of Jean-Baptiste Colbert, the chief minister to the Sun King from 1661 to 1683.
+He discouraged attempts to build elaborate fur-trading chains to the Great Lakes and the Ohio Country, which he considered would overextend the resources of the colony and the ability of France to defend it.
 The settlers of New France, however, repeatedly ignored those restrictions and steadily expanded trade chains to the west.

 Later life

 Eccles retired from the University of Toronto in 1983.
-He died in Toronto on October 2, 1998, after a brief illness.
+He died in Toronto on 2 October 1998 after a brief illness.
 He was survived by his wife, a son and a daughter, another son having predeceased him.

 His papers are located in the archives of McMaster University.

 Awards

 His book Frontenac: The Courtier Governor received the 1959 Award of the Pacific Coast Branch of the American Historical Association.

-In 1979, the Royal Society of Canada awarded him the J. B. Tyrrell Historical Medal for his contributions to the history of Canada, even though he had refused to allow his name to stand for election to the Royal Society.
+In 1979, the Royal Society of Canada awarded him the J. B. Tyrrell Historical Medal for his contributions to the history of Canada even though he had refused to allow his name to stand for election to the Royal Society.

-He received an honorary doctorate from the University of Genoa.
+He received an honorary doctorate from the University of Genoa, Italy.